How to set up OpenVPN on AWS EC2 and fix DNS leaks on Ubuntu 18.04 LTS

 Should client DNS traffic be routed by default through the VPN?

-Once the configuration wizard finishes running, we should see the message “Initial Configuration Complete!”
-Before we move on, we should set a password for our server’s administration account.
+Once the configuration wizard finishes running, you should see the message “Initial Configuration Complete!”
+Before you move on, you should set a password for your server’s administration account.
 To do this, run:

 sudo passwd openvpn